-It’s the prospect of rules requiring larger buffers alongside streams -- what’s called the “riparian zone” – that has small timberland owners such as Bill Arsenault worried.
+It’s the prospect of rules requiring larger buffers alongside streams — what’s called the “riparian zone” — that has small timberland owners like the Arsenaults worried.
 Arsenault says while relatively little of his property would be impacted by such a rule, there are family forest owners for whom as much as 25 percent of their land is already set aside for riparian protection.

 “So, taking more property from us has real meaning,” he says.
 “Society expects us to foot the whole bill.
 There’s no compensation, even partial, for having taken our lands.”

-“Our streams are, on the average, larger, have more fish-bearing streams as a percentage and have a unique perspective and exposure to the riparian rules,” he said.
+“Our streams are, on the average, larger, have more fish-bearing streams as a percentage and have a unique perspective and exposure to the riparian rules,” he says.

-Barnes is also a member of the Committee For Family Forestlands.
-That’s a group set up by the Board of Forestry to advise it on issues related to family forests.
+Barnes is also a member of the Committee for Family Forestlands, a group set up by the Board of Forestry to advise it on issues related to family forests.
 Barnes cautioned the board in April against adding to the regulatory burden.

 The thing is, salmon, steelhead trout and other fish need cold water to thrive.
 If logging removes the trees near a stream, the lack of shade can make that water warmer.
 Is that a problem in Oregon?
 Mary Scurlock, who represents the Oregon Stream Protection Coalition, says there’s little doubt that it is.

 “Oregon has in hand very clear monitoring evidence that we are not protecting cold water streams from harvest-related stream warming, in violation of the state’s water quality criteria,” she says.